InBody vs DEXA Scans: Which is Better?

 A diagram illustrating how a DEXA beam is absorbed differently by simple iconic representations of bone, muscle, and fat tissue.
 Bone is represented by a gray bone icon in a box on the left, muscle by a green box in the center, and fat by an orange box on the right.
 A yellow beam passes from left to right, appearing lighter as it passes through each box.

-InBody: Bio-Electrical Impedance Estimates Tissue by Conductivity
+InBody: Bioelectrical Impedance Estimates Tissue by Conductivity

 Illustration showing how an InBody scan works by sending a harmless electrical current through the body to measure composition.

 Because water-rich lean tissue conducts electricity better than fat, the device first estimates total body water, then uses proprietary equations to back-calculate fat-free mass and fat mass.
+The InBody 770, one of the most widely studied models, uses eight contact electrodes across five body segments to create a segmental analysis.

 Want to Scan?
 See BodySpec's Options

-Accuracy & Reliability: What the Studies Show
+Accuracy and Reliability: What the Studies Show

-MeasurementDEXA (Gold Standard)InBody 770/570/270
+MeasurementDEXA (Clinical Reference Standard)InBody 770/570/270

 Illustrations comparing the accuracy of DEXA and InBody scans.
 A target with tightly clustered darts represents the precision of DEXA, while a target with scattered darts represents the variability of InBody.

-Pros & Cons at a Glance
+Pros and Cons at a Glance

 DEXA